meni181818/jqueryExact/README.md

-jqueryExactEvent
+jqueryExact
 ================

-Special and accurate Events For jquery
+Special and accurate things For jquery